 Easier said than done for most.
 To help you get over the hump into the promised land of vulnerability, here’s what Brown recommends:

 - Self-promotion is uncomfortable but vital.
 Do not ever expect anyone to place value on something that you are not placing value on.
 You can’t expect anyone else to get excited about something if you yourself are not excited.
 “People get the cue of how excited to get about something based on how excited the founder is about it.
 It’s hard.
 It’s so hard.
 It’s vulnerable.”

 - Be vulnerable with the right audience and for the right reasons.
 There are certain situations where being vulnerable is not the right move.
 But how do you know when to share, and when to hold back?
 “Get really still and examine your intention.
 Why are you sharing?
 Are you trying to scare them?
 Shame them?
 Motivate them?”
 To illustrate, Brown recounts a recent failure in her business.
 An important project went down, and she was extremely disappointed and hurt.
-“I wanted to tell them [her team] about the failure, and I realized that my intention was that I wanted them to feel the same pain.
+“I wanted to tell them about the failure, and I realized that my intention was that I wanted them to feel the same pain.
 I realized this was not the constructive thing to do.”
 Instead, Brown went around the room during a team meeting to talk about it.
 “Turns out, the team all felt bad.
 So I said, let’s dig into what went wrong.
 Talk about accountability not blame.
 Talk about what to do next time.”